How Big is God (part Five)

 So Satan entered a serpent.

-He begins to question Eve.
 We have a few questions of our own … but no real answers.
-Like why was she hanging around that tree to begin with?
+Like, why was she hanging around that tree to begin with?
 Curiosity?
 Or … she had to be somewhere and just happened to be near that tree?
 Or … maybe she was nowhere near the tree … but went over to it after the serpent talked to her?
 And where was Adam at this point?
 Was it wrong for them to be separated?
 No, I wouldn't think so.
 But it appears that Satan waited for his chance to talk to her privately.

 Think about Satan for a moment.
 Here is a being who had experience at talking others into his way of thinking.
-He had convinced millions or billions of angels to join him in trying de-throne God.
+He had convinced millions or billions of angels to join him in trying to dethrone God.
 That would take some convincing.
 He is very good at what he does.

 Have you had any experiences with his methods?
 He begins by creating doubt and insinuating that God is holding out on them.

 “Did God say you could not eat from all the trees in the garden?”